-LTC's Academic Support & Tutoring Services provides assistance for a variety of classes and programs.
-Students may access support through walk-in hours, structured labs, study groups, and one-on-one peer tutoring.
+LTC's Academic Support & Tutoring Services provides free assistance for a variety of classes and programs.
+Students may access support through walk-in hours, structured labs, study groups, and individualized peer tutoring.
 Support is provided in the areas of General Education, such as Reading, Math, English, Social Science, Science, and Study Skills.
+Most supports are available virtually, in person, or over the phone.